-Wanna add nine new friends to your social life?
+Wanna add new friends to your social life?
 Have a baby.
-According to a survey by Nature’s Purest last year, having a baby increased the number of friends the women surveyed had added to their social network through baby groups, toddler classes and Kiss-and-Ride lines.
+It seems like the easiest way to make new friends is through baby groups, toddler classes and playground playdates.

 “We don’t know how to make friends,” one twentysomething told the group.

 “That’s why we are here,” added another.

 We know from the research that making one local friend is the difference between a good deployment and a bad deployment for military spouses.
 That is why we want to help you meet potential friends.
 We wanna be your little helper.

 But how do you do that?
 When we talked to some seasoned military spouses, one thing was clear.
 They did not have babies in order to make friends.
 Instead, making new friends meant you had to rethink the way you made friends in the past.
 Start by asking yourself these seven questions.